tconfrey/BrainTool/overview.md

 ## Links

 All url links in the .org file are shown as leaf nodes in the tree under their appropriate tag.
-Links in org-mode are represented as [[link url][link title]], when editing a link within the BT tree view this convention is followed.
+Links in org-mode are represented as [[link url][link title]].
+When editing a link within the BT tree view this convention is followed.

 ## Editing